8hobbies/exact-search/CONTRIBUTING.md

 ## Homepage Content

 To make changes to the content of the home page, please edit the files in the folder descriptions/.

+## License

+Please check out the license information in the README.md file at the root directory of this repository.